scarletcho/KoG2P/README.md

 Then you'll get /방물관/ symbolized as follows:

 	p0 aa ng mm uu ll k0 wa nf

+NB.
+Your input does not necessarily need to be a lemma or a legitimate sequence of Korean; the system will provide an output based on the phonological rules of Korean for any sequence in Hangul.

 ## Requirement
 - Python 2.7 or 3.x